 - Canterbury City Council

 - Gravesham Borough Council

 - Swale Borough Council

 - Internal teams, such as case management and finance

-Each local authority listed above will ensure they have the relevant agreements and impact assessments in place to be able to process your personal information.
+Each third party listed above will ensure they have the relevant agreements and impact assessments in place to be able to process your personal information.

 This data sharing enables early identification of households at risk of crisis (for example homelessness), thereby giving frontline support teams the ability to intervene.

 We have a data sharing agreement in place between all Kent local authorities who are each signatories of the Kent and Medway Information Sharing Agreement (the KMISA) and a record of processing is kept for this sharing.

 We have a data processing agreement in place with Xantura who process your data on our behalf.